KualiCo/derploy/README.md

 [x] grab graph data from server instead of hardcoding [ ] hook grabbing graph data up to elm
 [x] style graph
-[ ] make tool-tip styled and labeled correctly
+[ ] make graph a child of the div the elm app is in so it is the same width [ ] make tool-tip styled and labeled correctly
 [x] add tool-tips to graph